 SlideBook Reader is a free download that allows viewing of .sld files in the familiar user interface of SlideBook.
 In addition to viewing data in XY, XZ and YZ projections, Reader includes a handful of useful tools:

-SlideBook Reader is compatible with Windows 7 and Windows XP.
+SlideBook Reader is compatible with Windows 10, Windows 7 and Windows XP.
 Mac OSX is not available at this time.